r-kez/k_tools_scene_light_manager_slm/README.md

 ## [Get on Gumroad](https://kezives.gumroad.com/l/xiqpc)
 #### Consider supporting if the add-on is useful for you :)

-Here is a breakdown of the features you have built so far.
+Here is a breakdown of the features we have built so far.

 ---